 Absolutely!
 Your Senior Patrol Leader and Assistant Senior Patrol Leader can both attend a second week of camp as a provisional camper.
 This gives your Scout the time necessary to focus on the needs of the troop during your week of camp, and gives him a week to go back to camp and work on personal advancement.

 Because of family commitments, our son can not attend summer camp with his troop.
 Is there still a way he can attend camp?

 Yes, your Scout may come as a provisional camper.
 He will be partnered with a troop at camp the week he can attend.
 He will stay in the host troop’s campsite, eat and participate in activities with that troop but work on his own advancement schedule.
 Arrangements must be made with the camp director prior to camp.
 Other conditions may apply.
 Please contact the Council office for additional information.
-You can make a Provisional Camper registration online here!
+You can sign up as a Provisional Camper online starting January 1.

 Who can I contact for additional questions about Fire Mountain?